Ekhwatenge/UNICEF_Education_Data_Analysis/README.md

 # UNICEF Education Data Analysis
+## Author:Elvira Khwatenge

-This project provides an analysis of UNICEF education data, exploring trends and disparities across various countries, gender, wealth quintiles, and urban-rural areas while leveragingR for data cleaning, analysis, and visualization to uncover insights for education policy, NGO interventions, and international organizations on education.
+In this project report we provide an analysis of UNICEF education data, exploring trends and disparities across various countries, gender, wealth quintiles, and urban-rural areas while leveragingR for data cleaning, analysis, and visualization to uncover insights for education policy, NGO interventions, and international organizations on education.

 ## Project Structure